txt/aa24/docs/00choice.md

 |5.
 Qualification Testing         |          |         |        |
 |6.
 Development Test & Evaluation |          |         |        |

-Long et al. argue that, on balance, engineers spend a third of the time in planning, coding, and testing.
+Different studies fill in this table different ways.
+But Long et al. argue that, on balance, engineers spend a third of the time in planning, coding, and testing.
 And here are their numbers:

 <img src="/etc/img/phase.png" width=600>